willFreed1/nomik/documentations/docs/06-SECURITY.md

-# GENOME — Security Architecture
+# NOMIK — Security Architecture

 ## Threat Model

-GENOME operates as a **local sidecar** — it never touches production systems directly.
+NOMIK operates as a **local sidecar** — it never touches production systems directly.
 However, it processes and stores sensitive information about your codebase, making security non-negotiable.

 | Threat | Risk | Mitigation |
 |---|---|---|